Fifth Extraordinary Session of the Islamic Summit Conference

-The Fifith Extraordinary Session of the Islamic Summit Conference was held from 6–7 March 2016 in Jakarta, Indonesia.
+The Fifth Extraordinary Session of the Islamic Summit Conference was held from 6–7 March 2016 in Jakarta, Indonesia.
 The heads of the 57 member countries of the Organization of Islamic Cooperation (OIC), including notable figures such as the Vice President of Indonesia, Muhammad Jusuf Kalla, and Sudan’s President Omar al-Bashir participated in the summit.
 The conference aimed to address various pressing issues affecting the Muslim world, including internal and external conflicts in the Middle East, radicalism, and current terrorism.
 The summit also reaffirmed support for Palestine and called for an international ban on products from Israeli settlements in the West Bank.

 Preparations

 Indonesian President Joko Widodo and his vice president called for calm as tensions rose ahead of a planned demonstration by Muslim groups against Jakarta's governor, a Christian and the first ethnic Chinese in office.
 The protester groups claimed that Governor Basuki Tjahaja Purnama, had insulted the Quran and was guilty of blasphemy.
 Security was tightened in Jakarta, a sprawling city of 10 million, with police deploying armored vehicles and armed personnel.